aiide-exag/aiide-exag.github.io/src/call_for_papers.md

 * **Short papers** -- Short papers (up to four (4) pages) describing a position, project, or proposal related to any topic of interest to the workshop.
 These papers will be incorporated into the proceedings and will be presented as 5-minute talks with 3 minutes of Q&A.

 Papers will be presented in groups based on their topics.
 The ordering of topics may depend on speaker availability, especially when accommodating remote presenters.
-Community Session will happen in the afternoon session and are designed to spark conversation prior to attendees dismissing for evening activities.

 ## Submission Instructions

 ### Research Papers

 Full and short papers should be submitted [on EasyChair](https://easychair.org/my/conference?conf=aiide24).
-Please select the Experimental AI in Games track.
+Please select the Experimental AI in Games track (once available).

 #### What to Submit

-Papers describe AI research results that establish new entertainment AI challenges, make advances on existing problems, enable new forms of interactive digital entertainment, and/or use AI to improve the game design and development process.
+Papers describe AI research results that establish new challenges in entertainment AI, make advances on existing problems, enable new forms of interactive digital entertainment, and/or use AI to improve the game design and development process.
 Papers are held to the highest standards of academic rigor.
 In general:

 * Results should be validated in a prototype or test-bed system (e.g., game, robot, generative algorithm), but need not be tested in a commercial environment.
 * The contribution of the paper should be clearly articulated, usually in the introduction.